-Nonperforming asset volume may occur in the future due to isolated production issues and high input costs; however it is anticipated to decrease in the near term, as we expect the current nonaccrual borrower to liquidate assets and pay the loans off.
+Nonperforming asset volume may occur in the future due to isolated production issues and high input costs.

 Credit Quality

 We review the credit quality of the loan portfolio on an on-going basis as part of our risk management practices.
 Each loan is classified according to the Uniform Classification System (UCS), which is used by all System institutions.
 Following are the classification definitions: